The clustering of galaxies in the SDSS-III Baryon Oscillation Spectroscopic Survey: single-probe measurements from CMASS anisotropic galaxy clustering: Methodology

 \subsection{Measuring the Two-Dimensional Two-Point Correlation Function}

-We convert the measured redshifts of the BOSS CMASS and LOWZ galaxies to comoving distances by assuming a fiducial model, i.e., flat $\Lambda$CDM with $\Omega_m=0.274$ and $h=0.7$ which is the same model adopted for constructing the mock catalogues (see \citealt{Manera:2012sc}).
+We convert the measured redshifts of the BOSS CMASS galaxies to comoving distances by assuming a fiducial model, i.e., flat $\Lambda$CDM with $\Omega_m=0.307115$ and $h=0.6777$ which is the same model adopted for constructing the mock catalogues (see \citealt{Kitaura:2015uqa}).
 We use the two-point correlation function estimator given by \cite{Landy:1993yu}:

-where $\pi$ is the separation along the light of sight (LOS) and $\sigma$ is the separation in the plane of the sky.
+where $s$ is the separation of a pair of objects and $\mu$ is the cosine of the angle between the directions between the line of sight (LOS) and the line connecting the pair the objects.
 DD, DR, and RR represent the normalized data-data, data-random, and random-random pair counts, respectively, for a given distance range.
 The LOS is defined as the direction from the observer to the centre of a galaxy pair.
-Our bin size is $1 \, h^{-1}$Mpc$\times 1 \,h^{-1}$Mpc.
+Our bin size is $\Delta s=1 \, h^{-1}$Mpc and $\Delta \mu=0.01$.
 The Landy and Szalay estimator has minimal variance for a Poisson process.
 Random data are generated with the same radial and angular selection functions as the real data.
 One can reduce the shot noise due to random data by increasing the amount of random data.
 The number of random data we use is about 50 times that of the real data.
-While calculating the pair counts, we assign to each data point a radial weight of $1/[1+n(z)\cdot P_w]$, where $n(z)$ is the radial number density and $P_w = 2\cdot 10^4$ $h^{-3}$Mpc$^3$ (see \citealt{Feldman:1993ky}).
+While calculating the pair counts, we assign to each data point a radial weight of $1/[1+n(z)\cdot P_w]$, where $n(z)$ is the radial number density and $P_w = 10^4$ $h^{-3}$Mpc$^3$ (see \citealt{Feldman:1993ky}).
+We include the combination of the observational weights assigned for each galaxy by

+where $w_{tot,i}$ is the final weight to assign on a galaxy $i$; $w_{sys,i}$ is for removing the correlation between CMASS galaxies and both stellar density and seeing; $w_{rf,i}$ and $w_{fc,i}$ correct for missing objects due to the redshift failure and fiber collision.
+The details are described in \cite{Reid:2015gra} (see also \citealt{Ross:2012qm}).
+Later, we will also test the impact of systematics by removing $w_{sys,i}$ from the analysis.